Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

-1. The Series Began in 1986
+1. The Castlevania Series Began in 1986

 The following year, the game was ported to cartridge format and released in North America for the Nintendo Entertainment System (NES).
 A financial success, the game is nowadays regarded as an NES classic.
-The original six stages also laid the design foundation for all subsequent episodes.
+The original six stages also laid the design foundation for all subsequent titles.

-Title screens were also presented in a film reel style, with the ending for the first NES episode delivered in a movie credits fashion.
+Title screens were furthermore presented in a film reel style, with the ending for the first NES episode delivered in movie credits fashion.

 3. Dracula’s Eternal Enemy, the Belmonts

 In the rebooted/retconned Lords of Shadow series, Gabriel Belmont was a holy knight dispatched by the Brotherhood of Light to investigate the invasion of the world by a malevolent force.
-His actions and decisions eventually led to the birth of Dracula and future Belmont warriors.
+His actions and decisions then led to the birth of Dracula and future Belmont warriors.

-4. Vampire Killer, the Iconic Weapon of the Castlevania Series
+4. "Vampire Killer" Is the Iconic Weapon of the Series

 6. Castlevania III: Dracula’s Curse Introduced Interchangeable Characters and Multiple Routes

-The third episode of the series reverted to the format of the first game, with an increase in number of stages, and the addition of interchangeable characters and multiple routes.
-Dracula’s Curse was also the debut for Alucard, immortal son of Dracula, who would go on to become one of the series’ most beloved characters.
+The third NES episode of the Castlevania series reverted to the format of the first game, with an increase in the number of stages, multiple playable characters, and the inclusion of different stage routes.
+Dracula’s Curse was also the debut for Alucard, immortal son of Dracula, with Alucard himself eventually becoming one of the series’ most beloved characters.